Updated March 4, 2020 . AmFam Team

 If water damage to your apartment seeps into another unit, damaging the resident’s belongings, your renters insurance liability coverage can help protect your finances from the cost of replacing their things.

 One thing to keep in mind before filing a renters insurance claim is your deductible.
-If the value of the items you’re trying to recoup isn’t enough to meet your deductible — which is typically between $500 and $2000, depending on your policy — you may want to think twice before filing a claim.
+If the value of the items you’re trying to recoup isn’t enough to meet your deductible — which is typically between $500 or $1000, depending on your policy — you may want to think twice before filing a renters insurance water damage claim.
 Not only will your insurance not pay out for anything below the deductible, you may see a premium rate increase for filing a claim.

 Not all types of water damage are covered by your renters insurance.
 In some instances, damage caused by water will be covered by your landlord’s insurance.
 For example, if your landlord has flood insurance for the building and a flood damages the carpet in your first floor apartment, you wouldn’t have to file a claim with your renters insurance.